maxto/R-Books/README.md

 - [The tidyverse style guide](http://style.tidyverse.org/index.html) Good coding style is like correct punctuation: you can manage without it, butitsuremakesthingseasiertoread.
 This site describes the style used throughout the tidyverse.
 It was originally derived from Google’s R style guide, but has evolved and expanded considerably over the years.

 - [Mongolite User Manual](https://jeroen.github.io/mongolite/) This book provides a high level introduction to using MongoDB with the mongolite client in R.

+- [Text Mining with R](https://www.tidytextmining.com/) This book serves as an introduction of text mining using the tidytext package and other tidy tools in R. The functions provided by the tidytext package are relatively simple; what is important are the possible applications.
+Thus, this book provides compelling examples of real text mining problems.